cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 ---
 slug: docker-joomla
-title: Create your own Joomla website using Docker
+title: Create your Joomla website using Docker
 authors: [christophe]
 tags: [wsl, docker, joomla, apache, makefile, mysql, postgresql, vscode]
 enableComments: true
 ---
-# Create your own Joomla website using Docker
+# Create your Joomla website using Docker

-In this article, we will learn how to use Docker to install Joomla and start a new website **in seconds** *(do not want to wait? jump to the [Final docker-compose.yml](#final-docker-composeyml) chapter)*.
+In this article, we will learn how to use Docker to install Joomla and start a new website **in seconds** *(don't want to wait?
+Jump to the [Final docker-compose.yml](#final-docker-composeyml) chapter)*.

-I will use a Linux console *(I am running WSL on my Windows computer and I have chosen Ubuntu for my distribution)* but since Docker can be also used on Windows, you can perfectly run, exactly, the same commands in a MS DOS / Powershell console.
+I will use a Linux console *(I'm running WSL on my Windows computer and I have chosen Ubuntu for my distribution)* but since Docker can also be used on Windows, you can perfectly run, exactly, the same commands in an MS-DOS / Powershell console.

 <!-- truncate -->

-If you do not have Docker yet, please consult my "[Install Docker and play with PHP](/blog/install-docker)" article to get more information's about Docker and a quite easy introduction guide.
+If you don't have Docker yet, please consult my "[Install Docker and play with PHP](/blog/install-docker)" article to get more information about Docker and an easy introduction guide.

-**We will assume in this article that you have Docker, and you are working under Linux or using WSL.**
+**We will assume in this article that you have Docker, and you're working under Linux or using WSL.**

 ## Before starting